hyperledger/besu-docs/docs/Tutorials/Kubernetes/Deploy-Charts.md

 ### 3. Deploy the `monitoring` chart

-This is the first chart we will deploy which will deploy Prometheus and Grafana to monitor the cluster, nodes and the state of the network.
+This is the first chart we will deploy, which will deploy Prometheus and Grafana to monitor the cluster, nodes and the state of the network.
 Each Besu pod has a few [`annotations`](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) which tell Prometheus it can scrape metrics from the pod at a given port and path, as can be seen in the snippet below